Dictionarry-Hub/.github/profile/README.md

 ## 🤝 Contributing

 We welcome contributions from all!
-If you're interested in contributing, please review each project's README wiki to get started, or join our Discord server to chat with the crew.
+If you're interested in contributing, please review each project's README wiki to get started, or join our Discord server to chat.